ravindra-yadav-85/assignment-spark-kafka/sparkProject/README.md

 ```
 $ kubectl cluster-info
 ```
-Create namespace, service account, cluster role bindings.
+Create service account, cluster role bindings.
 This will allow the service account to be able to create and delete pods, services and resources for running a spark job.
 ```
 $ kubectl create serviceaccount spark --namespace=default
 $ kubectl create clusterrolebinding \